CCAT: Optical Responsivity, Noise, and Readout Optimization of KIDs for Prime-Cam: Method, Data, and Results

 All data (broadband sweep, target sweep, and timestream) are recorded in in-phase (I) and quadrature (Q) components, which are converted to amplitude and phase.
 For the resonant frequency $f_0$, we use the frequency at which the transmission amplitude $|S_{21}(f)|$ reaches its minimum.

 From the refined tone placements at each optical loading step, the fractional frequency shift $\Delta f / f_0$ is determined.
-The responsivity, $R$, is extracted from the slope of the $\Delta f / f_0$ versus optical power curve according to Equation~\ref{eq:responsivity}, taking into account the nonlinearity where applicable.
+The responsivity, $R$, is extracted from the slope of the $\Delta f / f_0$ versus optical power curve according to Equation~\ref{eq:responsivity}, taking into account the nonlinearity in responsivity where applicable.
 The optical responsivity $R$ is calculated as:

-where $P_{\mathrm{opt}}$ is the optical power incident on the detectors.
+where $P_{\mathrm{opt}}$ is the optical power incident on the detectors\cite{Zmuidzinas2012}.
 Fig.~\ref{fig:s21_optical_power} shows example $|S_{21}|$ responses of 280\,GHz TiN and Al detector resonators at several levels of optical loading.
-The resulting fractional frequency shift, $\Delta f / f_0$, as a function of optical power is plotted in the top panel of Fig.~\ref{fig:nep_vs_optical_power}.
-Fig.~3 (top) illustrates that the TiN detectors exhibit a steeper, approximately linear responsivity compared to Al, which shows a nonlinear response \cite{Hubmayr2015,vaskuri2025_ccat_al_mkids}.
+The resulting fractional frequency shift, $\Delta f / f_0$, as a function of optical power is plotted in Fig.~\ref{fig:responsivity_vs_optical_power}.

+Fig.~\ref{fig:responsivity_vs_optical_power} illustrates that the TiN detectors exhibit a steeper, approximately linear responsivity compared to Al, which shows a nonlinear response \cite{Hubmayr2015,vaskuri2025_ccat_al_mkids}.
 Estimated optical loading is calculated from the cold load given its temperature and filter transmission, with an emissivity of 1.
 This follows previous measurements, with this cold load having an improved aspect ratio of the pyramidal geometry \cite{Choi2018}.

-After the responsivity is established, the timestream data are analyzed.
+After the responsivity is calculated, the timestream data are analyzed.
 The phase timestream is mapped to frequency by fitting the measured phase–frequency relation near resonance with a cubic polynomial.
 Applying this fit converts the phase timestream $\phi(t)$ into a frequency timestream $f(t)$.
 The fractional frequency shift is then computed as

 which tracks frequency fluctuations relative to the mean resonance frequency.
+In practice $f(t)$ is computed over 20\,s timestream segments, which sets an effective low-frequency cutoff in the analysis.
 From this timestream, the fractional frequency noise spectrum is obtained as

 where $x(t) = \delta f(t)/f_{0}$ and $\tilde{x}(f)$ is the Fourier transform of $x(t)$.
 In practice, $S_{xx}(f)$ is estimated using the Welch method (\texttt{scipy.signal.welch}), which averages the power spectral density over overlapping segments of the timestream.